bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Human-Computer Interaction](/assets/human-2.png)

-Human functions that are typically lost;
+Human functions that are typically lost:

 * Correcting information, often without telling the users (like formatting errors)
 * Adjust the amount of information or complexity, making it understandable to different users